vsdmars/rmqctl/README.rst

    |This is a test message

-Create user/vhost/exchang bind, update user info/vhost tracing etc.
+Create user/vhost/exchange bind, update user info/vhost tracing, etc.
 -------------------------------------------------------------------
 Use --help for specific details.